379 EFSS operates COVID-19 transient town

 |0

-This work, 379 EFSS operates COVID-19 transient town [Image 5 of 5], by TSgt Michael Battles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 379 EFSS operates COVID-19 transient town, by TSgt Michael Battles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT